-Below are four strengths your child may be developing.
-Encourage her when she displays these qualities.
-Talk to her about why they’re so valuable.
-This can help boost her self-esteem and let her know that she’s making progress.
+Below are four key strengths your child is probably developing right now.
+Encourage them.
+Talk about why they’re so valuable.
+This will help boost self-esteem and let your child know how much progress they’re making.

 What to look for: Some people call it perseverance.
 Others call it grit.
 When things don’t come easily, your child keeps at it and doesn’t give up.
 Your child has stick-to-itiveness.

-Point out this strength: You can say something like, “Math was super tough this week, but you studied a lot and you got extra help from the teacher.
-You didn’t get an A. But you identified a goal and you stuck to it.
+Point out this strength: You can say something like, “Math was super tough this week, but you studied a lot and got extra help from the teacher.
+You didn’t get an A, but you set a goal and you stuck to it.
 I’m proud of you.”

 Explain why it matters: “Working twice as hard as everyone else is frustrating.
-But the skills of hard work carry over into everything you do.
-You know how to keep at a difficult task and what it takes to succeed.”
+But hard work carries over into everything you do in life.
+You know how to stick with it even when something is hard.”

-Point out your child’s strength: “Remember when that new kid started at your school in the middle of the year?
-Your teacher told me you were the first one to make room for him at the table.
-You know how it feels when people aren’t friendly—and that makes you a great friend.”
+Point out this strength: “Remember when the new kid started at your school in the middle of the year?
+Your teacher told me you were the first person to make room for him at the table.
+You know what it’s like when people aren’t friendly—and that makes you a great friend.”

 Explain why it matters: “Being able to imagine what another person is feeling is a valuable skill.
-People who can do it are good at making friends and helping people.
-You also need empathy to be successful at working with others.”
+People who can do it are great at making friends and helping people.
+To work with others, you’ll need to be kind and empathetic.”

 What to look for: Your child is brave and keeps going even in tricky situations.
 You might notice that your child busts out of a comfort zone to meet daily challenges or tasks head-on—or to try new things.
+This shows courage.

-Point out your child’s strength: “When you went out for the swim team, you didn’t know the coach or the other kids.
+Point out this strength: “When you tried out for the swim team, you didn’t know the coach or the other kids.
 You weren’t sure if you were fast enough.
 But you jumped in and did your best even though you were nervous.”

-Explain why it matters: “It’s scary to risk failing.
-But most people fail a few times before succeeding at anything.
-Being brave enough to try even when you don’t know how something will turn out is a great skill.
+Explain why it matters: “It’s scary to take risks.
+But being brave enough to try even when you don’t know how something will turn out is a great skill.
 That will help you get ahead in life.”